AnushaSankaranarayanan/customer-manager-api/readme.md

 ## Introduction
 customer-manager-api is a REST based microservice that handles common customer operations.
-This app is guarded by BASIC Authentication.The app is connected to a MongoDB container for persistence.
+This app is secured by BASIC Authentication.The app is connected to a MongoDB container for persistence.

 ## The app exposes the below methods
 - Create a customer with given name, surname, email, initials and mobile number.